 Check out these websites for courses, funding and advice:

-- Calderdale Council Business Support Team - provide ‘drop in’ advice sessions for Calderdale residents
+- Calderdale Council Business Support Team - live online chat service for Calderdale residents

-- Business Hub Kirklees - funding and grants for companies based in Kirklees
+- Business Hub Kirklees - a free online service for companies based in Kirklees, includes , funding and grants

-- Kirklees Libraries - including online business directories Cobra and FAME, which can help with market research, law and starting a business
+- Kirklees Libraries - including an online business directory Cobra, which can help with market research, law and starting a business

 - Leeds City Region Enterprise Partnership - information and advice for businesses in the Leeds City Region